Ranelagh

 Ranelagh is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Ranelagh, as per the latest Census evaluation, 96.8% of dwellings were houses with the remaining 3.2% being semi-detached, apartments, or other types.
-This contrasts with Non-Metro Tas.'s 89.9% houses and 10.1% other dwellings.
-Home ownership in Ranelagh stood at 31.2%, with mortgaged properties at 54.2% and rented ones at 14.7%.
-The median monthly mortgage repayment was $1,486, higher than Non-Metro Tas.'s average of $1,274.
-The median weekly rent in Ranelagh was recorded as $330, compared to Non-Metro Tas.'s $250.
-Nationally, Ranelagh's mortgage repayments were lower at $1,486 than the Australian average of $1,863, and rents were also lower at $330 compared to the national figure of $375.
+In Ranelagh, as per the latest Census evaluation, 96.8% of dwellings were houses, with the remaining 3.3% comprising semi-detached houses, apartments, and other dwelling types.
+This compares to Regional Tas.'s figures of 89.9% houses and 10.1% other dwellings.
+Home ownership in Ranelagh stood at 31.2%, with mortgaged dwellings making up 54.2% and rented dwellings accounting for 14.7%.
+The median monthly mortgage repayment was $1,486, exceeding the Regional Tas. average of $1,274.
+The median weekly rent in Ranelagh was $330, compared to Regional Tas.'s $250.
+Nationally, Ranelagh's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing